Opentrons/opentrons/api/docs/source/pipettes.rst

 .. _pipettes:

-The ``instruments`` module gives your protocol access to the ``Pipette``, which is what you will be primarily using to create protocol commands.
+The ``instruments`` module gives your protocol access to the pipette constructors, which is what you will be primarily using to create protocol commands.

 ************************